Parametric Coarea Inequality for 1-cycles: Introduction

 Observe that the number $s\in(0,\varepsilon)$ in (\ref{Coarea Inequality}) depends heavily on $\tau$.
 Moreover, it is not hard to construct a continuous family $F$ of relative $1$-cycles for which it is not possible to choose $s(x)\in(0,\varepsilon)$ continuously such that $\mass(\partial[F(x)\llcorner M_{s(x)}])\leq\frac{\mass(F(x))}{\varepsilon}$.
 In \cite{GL22} such example was constructed and it is illustrated in Figure 2.
 The family $F:[0,1]\to\mathcal{Z}_{1}([0,1]^{2},\partial[0,1]^{2};\mathbb{Z}_{2})$ consists of a small but tightly wound spiral moving from left to right on $M=[0,1]^{2}$ with constant speed as $x$ increases.
 Let $d\in(0,\varepsilon)$ be such that the two vertical lines at distance $d$ from the center of the spiral intersect $F(0)$ at $0$-chains of mass $\frac{\mass(F(0))}{\varepsilon}$.
 Then for every $x$ either $s(x)<1-(x+d)$ or $s(x)>1-(x-d)$.
 Moreover at $x=0$ the first must hold and at $x=1$ the second must hold.
 The previous forces $s(x)$ to be discontinuous.

 Given a continuous family $F:X\to\mathcal{Z}_{k}(M,\partial M)$, we may wonder whether it is possible to perturb it a little bit to obtain a new family $F'$ whose mass is not much larger than $\mass(F(x))$ and which verifies $\mass(\partial F'(x))\leq\frac{\mass(F(x))}{\varepsilon}$ for every $x\in X$.
-In \cite{GL22}, Guth and Liokumovich proposed a solution to the previous for families of $1$-cycles in $3$-dimensional manifolds.
+The previous example shows that this can not be done just choosing the coarea inequality cut $s(x)$ continuously, but other methods could work.
+In \cite{GL22}, Guth and Liokumovich positively aswered this question for families of $1$-cycles in $3$-dimensional manifolds.
 They studied this problem in the context of proving the Weyl law for the volume spectrum for cycles of codimension higher than $1$.
 The volume spectrum of a Riemannian manifold is a sequence of numbers $(\omega^{k}_{p}(M))_{p\in\mathbb{N}}$ which correspond to the volumes of certain (possibly singular) $k$-dimensional minimal submanifolds of $M$, $1\leq k\leq n-1$, $\dim(M)=n$.
 They are constructed via a min-max procedure in the space $\mathcal{Z}_{k}(M,\partial M;\mathbb{Z}_{2})$ of flat relative cycles on $M$ and $\omega_{p}^{k}(M)$ is called the ($k$-dimensional) $p$-width of $M$.
 For a detailed exposition on Almgren-Pitts Min-Max Theory, the construction of the $p$-widths and the Weyl law see \cite{FA62}, \cite{FA65} \cite{JP81}, \cite{GuthMinMax}, \cite{MN} and \cite{Willmore}.
 In the 1980's, Gromov \cite{Gromov86} suggested to think of the $p$-widths as non-linear analogs of the eigenvalues of the Laplacian on $M$ (see also \cite{Gromov02} and \cite{Gromov09}).
 He conjectured that they should satisfy the following Weyl law

 for a certain universal constant $\alpha(n,k)$.
 The conjecture was resolved by Liokumovich, Marques and Neves for $k=n-1$ and $n$ arbitrary \cite{LMN}, and later by Guth and Liokumovich for $k=1$, $n=3$.
 In \cite{GL22}, the later two authors showed that the Weyl law for cycles of codimension higher than $1$ can be obtained by proving parametric versions of the Coarea Inequality and the Isoperimetric Inequality.
 They proved the corresponding versions for families of $1$-cycles in $3$-manifolds, which allowed them to resolve Gromov's conjecture (\ref{Eq Weyl law}) in that case.
 The following is the Parametric Coarea Inequality that they obtained.